-The Company has the ability to invest up to £200 million from its £100 million debenture stock and £100 million revolving credit facility in the equity market.
+The Company may borrow to provide gearing to the equity portfolio up to 25% of net assets.
+Borrowing is a mix of the Company's £100 million debenture stock and the Company's £150 million facility.
+Details of all borrowing is given in Notes 11 and 12.
 The principal gearing risk is that the level of gearing may have an adverse impact on performance.
-Secondary risks relate to whether the cost of borrowing is too high and whether the term of borrowing is appropriate.
+Secondary risks include whether the cost of borrowing is too high and whether the facility can be renewed on terms acceptable to the Company.

 The Manager has full discretion over the amount of the borrowing it uses to gear its portfolio, whilst the issuance, repurchase or restructuring of borrowing are for the Board to decide.
 Information related to borrowing and gearing is provided to the Directors as part of the Board papers.
-Additionally, the Board keeps under review the cost of buying back debt.
+Additionally, the Board keeps under review the cost of buying back the debt.